insin/newforms/docs/formsets.rst

 Initial data is what drives the main usability of a formset.
 As shown above you can define the number of extra forms.
-What this means is that you are telling the formset how many additional forms to show in addition to the number of forms it generates from the initial data.
-Let's take a look at an
+What this means is that you are telling the formset how many forms to show in addition to the number of forms it generates from the initial data.
+Let's take a look at an example:
-example:

 .. code-block:: javascript